 Imagine going to your doctor, them telling you that you have tonsillitis and then just sending you home.
 Whether it be physical or emotional health, diagnoses don’t help much unless there is something to be done about it.

 This could be communication techniques, healthy ways to disagree, or methods that will help rebuild the trust that has been broken.
-If you take the advice given, chances are that you’ll see incredible progress in your ailing marriage.
+If you take the advice given, the chances are that you’ll see incredible progress in your ailing marriage.

 What is said and expressed within the confines of your therapist’s office are between you, your spouse, and your therapist.
-It’s nobody else’s business and it will treated as such.
+It’s nobody else’s business, and it will be treated as such.

 Don’t discount what some outside help can bring to your life with your partner.
-If there has been infidelity in your marriage, find the best therapist you can.
+If there has been infidelity in your marriage, find the best counseling after infidelity you can.
 It’s worth every penny.

 Rachael Pace is a noted relationship writer associated with Marriage.com.
 She provides inspiration, support, and empowerment in the form of motivational articles and essays.
 Rachael enjoys studying the evolution of loving partnerships Read more and is passionate about writing on them.
 She believes that everyone should make room for love in their lives and encourages couples to work on overcoming their challenges together.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.